zslwyuan/PAAS_V1.0/README.md

 **The related paper can be checked on IEEE Xplore: https://ieeexplore.ieee.org/document/8056775/.**

-[For the detailed **MANUAL**, please click.](https://github.com/zslwyuan/PAAS_V1.0/blob/master/User-Manual-PAAS.pdf)
+[For the detailed **MANUAL**, please click.](https://github.com/zslwyuan/PAAS_V1.0/blob/master/User-Manual-PAAS.pdf) If you still have some other problems, please do not hesitate to contact us: tliang@connect.ust.hk

 PAAS integrates gem5 and Verilator and further develops the infrastructure of the two simulators to provide system designers with unique features for system simulation and exploration: